 “Because when you eat animal food, you incur the curse of the animals,” he said.

-At the crossroads of yoga and yummy, what he meant was eating meat is bad karma.
+At the crossroads of yoga and yummy, what he was essentially saying was eating meat is bad karma.
 It means taking in the fear, pain, and suffering of the animals you are eating.
 It obviates the benefits of poses, breathwork, and meditation.

 “The law of karma guarantees that what we do to others will come back to us,” said Sharon Gannon about eating animals.
 In other words, beware becoming stew meat yourself one day!